 In addition to attire, please help students make the best choices in behavior.
 Teenage alcohol and drug use can be a problem facing teens and families and is often responsible for ruining festive events like Homecoming.
 We reserve the right to use a breathalyzer at dances.

 Parents, we encourage you to set reasonable limits.

-- Make sure your student understands that teenage drinking and drug use is against the law and school rules regardless of whether they are driving.
+- Make sure your student understands that teenage drinking and drug use are against the law and school rules regardless of whether they are driving.
 See the SJA policies in the Student Handbook.

 - Check on the specific activities your student will be involved in before and after the dance.
 Know where they are going, and with whom, as well as when they will be home.
 Trust, but verify!
-The school directory is now in PowerSchool, under School Bulletin.
+The school roster is available on the SJA app when you are logged in with the parent email associated with your student’s Powerschool account.
 Use it to “verify” by calling other parents.

 - Do not allow your home to be a place for a party, nor should you allow or provide hotel/motel room(s), where alcohol is available for students.
 It is against the law and can have legal consequences for both the students in attendance as well as the owners of the property where the party takes place.